Frequently Asked Questions

 Motor Horsepower

 The horsepower required is a function of the impeller type, impeller diameter, specific to gravity of the product being mixed, and the RPM of the shaft.
-This is a lot to process at one time, so our engineers have put together pre-engineered mixers that will deliver the right amount of HP when you choose the correct impeller size and type.
+Also, this is a lot to process at one time, so our engineers have put together pre-engineered mixers that will deliver the right amount of HP when you choose the correct impeller size and type.
 (See “What is the difference in impellers?” above.)
 However, if your application has some unique product demands (high viscosity, high specific gravity, etc.) please contact our sales department and we will be glad to help you properly size your mixer for your application.

 Mechanical Seals